 When the legendary Ichiro stepped out onto the ballfield to say hello, the children could barely contain their excitement.
-On this day, Ichiro was practicing with the Hirotani Orions, a youth softball team in Yabu, Hyogo Prefecture.
-It all began with a letter he received through ICHIRO POST, the program that he started last year with UNIQLO to help kids all over Japan fulfill their dreams.
+On this day, Ichiro was practising with the Hirotani Orions, a youth softball team in Yabu, Hyogo Prefecture.
+It all began with a letter he received through ICHIRO POST, the programme that he started last year with UNIQLO to help kids all over Japan fulfill their dreams.

 “To play a game,” wrote the captain of the team, “we need to have ten players.
 But our team is small, so if somebody can’t come, the game is off.
 I really feel the pressure as a captain.”

 Ichiro feels their pain.
 Hoping to help these kids grow and excel, he started visiting teams.
 For two hours, the team gets to run bases, play catch, and practise batting and fielding alongside a baseball legend.
 “If these kids come away with a stronger sense of what makes baseball fun, we’ve done our job,” says Ichiro.
 Since retiring, he’s pivoted to cultivating the next generation.

 Ichiro takes the bat.
 The clean crack of the ball is a testament to his impeccable form.
 “All about the basics,” he says.
 Below, he switches gears to offer the kids tips on baserunning and fielding.

 - Q1.
 Tell us an essential feature of your morning routine.

 - During my playing days, having a YUNKER energy drink one hour before game time was a fundamental part of my routine.
 I started that in the summer of 1994 and continued it for my entire career.
 Now, it’s one of the first things I do when I get up each morning.